mglev1n/echocv/README.md

 5. numpy/scipy/pandas/scikit-learn
 6. gdcm (Grassroots DICOM library)

 We recommend using Anaconda, which has many of these installed, and allows ready installation of the remaining packages through conda or pip.
+This project is written in python2.
+Compatible library versions can be found in `requirements.txt`.

+##### Creating an virtual environment using Anaconda

+1. Create a virtual conda environment: `conda create -n echocv python=2.7.11 anaconda`
+2. Activate that environment: `source activate echocv`
+3. Install the libraries into the echocv environment: `pip install -r requirements.txt`

+### Usage

 Our workflow takes as input a folder of DICOM format videos and performs the following